-Beatriz Caravaggio’s film installation Different Trains, based upon Steve Reich’s complex musical composition of the same name, is equally complex and suggestive.
-First, he will ask what the film adds to the music from a critical perspective.
-Then, he will lead a discussion of what memories and feelings toward this particular mode of transportation this combination of sight and sound evokes in us today.
-Stephen L. Esquith (Dean of the Residential College in the Arts and Humanities, Michigan State University) responds to artist Beatriz Caravaggio’s film Different Trains.
-Esquith has been involved in democratic political education and peace building in Eastern Europe and West Africa.
+Stephen L. Esquith, dean of the Residential College in the Arts and Humanities at Michigan State University, responds to artist Beatriz Caravaggio’s film Different Trains.
+Based on Steve Reich’s minimalist musical composition of the same name, Different Trains is equally complex and evocative.
+Esquith will ask what the film adds to the music from a critical perspective.
+Then, he will lead a discussion of what memories and feelings toward this mode of transportation, combined with its sights and sounds, evokes in us today.
+Esquith has been involved in democratic political education and peace-building in Eastern Europe and West Africa.
 He is the author of The Political Responsibilities of Everyday Bystanders (Pennsylvania State University Press, 2010).